 In fact, excess skin removal surgery is not a difficult technique, most plastic surgeons can do it.
 However, this has the potential risk of slow wound healing, not healing, and can leave ugly scars after surgery.

-Cosmetic doctor Tong Hai
+Cosmetic surgeon Tong Hai

 Head of the Department of Microsurgery and Reconstructive Surgery, Center for Plastic Surgery and Reconstructive Surgery